Lucaweihs/SEMID/README.md

 linear structural equation models. _Ann.
 Statist._  39 (2011), no. 2,
 865--886.

-* `graphID.ancestral` implementing the algorithm from
+* `graphID.ancestralID` implementing the algorithm from

  Drton, M. and Weihs, L. (2015) Generic Identifiability of Linear Structural Equation Models by Ancestor Decomposition. arXiv 1504.02992